ppy/osu-web/resources/views/docs/_websocket_events.md

 Such messages include PM and Announcement messages.

 Other messages, e.g. public channel messages are not sent if the user is no longer present in the channel.

+## chat.start

+Send to the websocket to start receiving chat messages.